jidongxiao/CSCI1200-DataStructures/hws/08_youtube_comments/README.md

 Here:

 - delete_comment is the operation name.
-Lines describing the operation of *delete a comment* has just 2 fields: the operation name, and the id the of comment which is being deleted.
+Lines describing the operation of *delete a comment* has just 2 fields (separated by spaces): the operation name, and the id the of comment which is being deleted.
 - Ugw2rL586Lv-OZNS6E94AaABAF is the id of the comment which is now being deleted.

 **Definition of deleting a comment**:  in this assignment, the definition of "deleting a comment" means delete this current comment, as well as all its descendants.
 For example, if A is a comment, B is a reply to A, C is a reply to B, D is also a reply to B, E is a reply to D, F is a reply to E, then the operation of "deleting A" means deleting A, B, C, D, E, and F, i.e., deleting A, and all of its descendant.

-5. display comments
+5. display comment

 A line which starts with the string "display_comment" means this line describes the operation of "display a comment".
 Here is an example: